 Always consult a professional if you are unsure, or do not feel comfortable doing the job yourself.
 It better to be safe than have costly repairs to deal with.

 Actually installing the pass through involves removing the existing drywall, cutting out existing studs, and installing a new framed box you create to surround the hole.
 The box actually consists of "jack studs" at the ends/sides of the opening - a jack stud is a second stud attached to an existing stud - plus a new header on the top, and a base/sill plate on the bottom of the opening.
 In addition to providing framework for the pass through, the jack studs will also provide support for the header.

 Make sure the opening you create is large enough that you will have room to install the jack studs at each end of the opening, and that they are tall enough that the header can rest directly on top of them.
 Use a reciprocating saw to cut the existing drywall and to remove the middle sections of the existing wall studs in the opening.

-Do not forget to where the appropriate safety gear.
+WARNING: Do not forget to where the appropriate safety gear during this step.

 Step 2 — Install the Frame

 Install and attach the jack studs, rest the header on the jack studs, and attach it to the remaining top studs.
 Lay in the bottom plate, attach it to the jack studs at the ends and to the remaining bottom parts of the wall studs.
 The header itself should be made up of a piece of 1/2-inch plywood sandwiched between two 2x6's to provide structural strength, since it is now supporting the weight of the ceiling.

 Step 3 — New Drywall

 Once you have the framing in place, install and finish new drywall on the walls and around the pass through opening.
 You can choose to put a casing around the opening or simply paint it to match the walls.